Youth Empowerment Fund

 Funding is available to organisations and groups that can show a clear connection to Tower Hamlets with an income of below £150,000.
 Applicants will also need to meet at least one of the below structures:

-- an unregistered voluntary and community group with a constitution
+- Unregistered voluntary and community groups with a constitution

-- a registered charity, including Charitable Incorporated Organisations (CIOs)
+- Registered charities, including Charitable Incorporated Organisations (CIOs)

-- a registered not-for-profit company (companies limited by guarantee with no share capital)
+- Registered not-for-profit companies (limited by guarantee with no share capital)

-- a faith-based group, where the funding is for inclusive activity that is open to all.
+- Faith-based groups, where the funding is for inclusive activity that is open to all

 Funding is not available to: